 In a SeaTalk system, each instrument can be either a master or dedicated repeater unit.
-A master instrument is directly connected to a transducer (the device that provides the raw data) and has control of all other equipment on the SeaTalk network.
-A slave instrument is not directly connected to a transducer but repeats information provided by other equipment in the SeaTalk network.
+A master instrument is directly connected to a transducer (the device that provides the raw data), and provides data and control appropriate to its function, to all other equipment on the SeaTalk network.
+A repeater instrument is not directly connected to a transducer but displays information provided by other equipment in the SeaTalk network.